zimolzak/fcc-rf-formulas/Readme.md

 # Compliant uncontrolled: True
 ```

-This `RFEvaluationrReport` class takes very similar parameters to the
+This `RFEvaluationReport` class takes very similar parameters to the
 `is_compliant()` function above, but it does *only* evaluation (not
 trying for exemptions) and also gives you more details.
 It covers both
 controlled & uncontrolled environments, so there is no parameter to